-Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency (REMIT) is a tailor-made legislative framework in the EU energy sector that plays a major role in ensuring transparency, integrity and efficient price formation at wholesale level.
+This objective can only be achieved on the basis of a transparenttransparency, integrity and efficient price formation at wholesale level.
+In this context, REMIT (Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency) plays a major role.
 REMIT is the guarantee of well-functioning, transparent and trustworthy EU wholesale electricity and gas markets that can bring to life the benefits from the market design and market integration efforts.